Bank of Japan may seek to ease bond market jitters, policy seen on hold

 For now, the central bank hopes to use market operations to stem the volatility.
 It did so on Wednesday last week by offering to inject 2.8 trillion yen into the Tokyo money market, more than three times the size usually offered in a single day.

-If volatility persists, the BOJ may also consider increasing the amount of bonds it buys each month from the current 7.5 trillion yen until bond prices stabilize, sources say.
+If volatility persists, the BOJ may also consider increasing the amount of bonds it buys each month from the current 7.5 trillion yen until bond prices stabilise, sources say.

-Japan's economy expanded at an annualized 3.5 percent in the first quarter, the fastest in a year, offering more evidence that Abe's sweeping stimulus is beginning to work.
+Japan's economy expanded at an annualised 3.5 percent in the first quarter, the fastest in a year, offering more evidence that Abe's sweeping stimulus is beginning to work.

 The BOJ may thus revise up its assessment of the economy to say it is picking up, compared with the previous month's view that it is "bottoming out with some signs of a pick-up."